DoveTiger1/app-academy-3/04-TDDAndOOP/07-DRYWET/DRYWET.md

 > WET: write everything twice

 - makes code easier to change and refactor
+- makes more maintainable
+- makes code easier to debug

 ## Consecutive Numbers
 Suppose you have a function that returns true when an array of numbers when three numbers are consecutive, otherwise return false.